 Using Nigeria as an example, if you have been following the news you will know that the country was in recession between 2016-2017.

-High inflation and naira depreciation rate raised the cost of running offices and daily cost of living.
+High inflation and the naira depreciation rate raised the cost of running offices and the daily cost of living.

-You may also know that the interest rate on bank loans in Nigeria are quite high.
-Which has made taking loans to cushion erratic and meager revenue from clients unwise.
+You may also know that the interest rate on bank loans in Nigeria is quite high.
+This has made taking loans to cushion erratic and meagre revenue from clients unwise.
 It will push your small firm out of profitability.

 What can be done to manage this situation?

 At least outlining the problems will raise the consciousness of architects to this trend and its effect on quality architectural practice.

 Constant review of the Architects’ fees